tobya/DocTo/readme.md

     docto -f "C:\Dir with Spaces\FilesToConvert\" -O "C:\DirToOutput" -T wdFormatPDF  -OX .pdf  -W http://toflidium.com/webhooks/docto/webhook_test.php

 A Webhook is a url that can be called on each converstion to give you the ability to repond externally whenever a file is converted.
-Currently only a `http` and not a `https` address can be specified.
+Currently `https` address is experimental so log an [issue](https://github.com/tobya/DocTo/issues/new) if you have any issues.

 Use in the Wild
 ---------------